suncoast-devs/intro-to-web-test-drive/chapter-1/01-html/intro-to-html.md

 # Intro to HTML

 This is the basic intro to HTML.
-This lecture is what will introduce students to a _very_ high livel idea of how the web works as well as what HTML is and how to use it to create semantic mark up for a page.
+This lecture is what will introduce students to a _very_ high level idea of how the web works as well as what HTML is and how to use it to create semantic mark up for a page.

 ## Learning Objectives